19 Things to Know Before Moving to Orlando, FL

 Orlando is a mecca for entertainment and hospitality.
 You'll find year-round events like the Florida Film Festival and ICE! frozen holiday event at Gaylord Palms.
 The annual Orlando Heritage Festival features an action-packed national music festival and awards ceremony with middle and high school performers.

 Of course, Disney also has its share of annual events.
-The Epcot International Food & Wine Festival is a yearly food festival at Epcot that promises a "party for the senses."
+The Epcot International Food & Wine Festival at Epcot that promises a "party for the senses," and if the rave reviews from thousands of social media creators are to be believed, Disney delivers on that promise.
 The multi-month festival features global cuisine, wine, and live entertainment.
 At Taste of Epcot, you’ll find exclusive bites, gardens, exhibits, and gorgeous topiary displays.

 Orlando, Florida, USA aerial cityscape towards Eola Lake.